Ordep-42/AACircuit/README.txt

     r          '---------------o--------------o---o GND

-This is a pythonized version of (Borland Delphi) AACircuit (by Andreas Weber).
+This is a personal use version of a pythonized version (by Blokkenndoos) of (Borland Delphi) AACircuit (by Andreas Weber).
 A kind of reverse engineered version, where the idea and GUI layout are taken from the original.

 For the ASCII representation, use copy or "Save ASCII".
 Use a monospaced font in your document, news- or mailclient!